About the Neighborhoods at Risk Tool

 The downloadable Neighborhoods at Risk report provides detailed information and references documenting how each variable is associated with potentially higher risk to climate change.

-The four characteristics and filters included under “Climate Exposure” in Neighborhoods at Risk are indicators of land area that may experience more significant impacts from climate change.
-These variables (hurricane flood zones, floodplains, impervious surface, and lack of tree canopy) represent characteristics of our physical environment that make us more or less vulnerable to climate change by affecting the likelihood of extreme heat and flood events.
+The characteristics and filters included under “Climate Exposure” in Neighborhoods at Risk are indicators of land area that may experience more significant impacts from climate change.
+These variables represent characteristics of our physical environment that make us more or less vulnerable to climate change by affecting the likelihood of wildfire, flood, and extreme heat events.

 How are the top three “People” characteristics selected?